 The best way to learn the steps you need to take to make the most of your website SEO settings (search engine optimization) is to take my SEO for doulas ecourse: The SEO Birth Plan.
 It's self-paced, designed for beginners, and includes a private facebook support group!

-If you’re not ready for a n SEO course for doulas, take a look at my related blog posts>
+If you're not ready to take my SEO course for doulas, take a look at these helpful blog posts>

 SEO and Birth Work